-Gunveer Singh of GSDesign Lab, is a freelance contributor in the field of architecture and academics, and has been practicing as an Environmental Designer with design and analytical experience in India and UK.
-Working as an employee at Atmos Lab in London and as a consultant to many national and international design studios like Ashok B Lall Architects in Delhi, Bruther, Lacaton et Vassal and Office KGDVS, Gunveer’s design approach has been driven by research and sustainability goals.
-Gunveer discusses his architectural journey and the hurdles crossed on that voyage.
+Gunveer Singh of GSDesign Lab, is a freelance contributor in the field of architecture and academics, and has been practising as an Environmental Designer with design and analytical experience in India and UK.
+Working as an employee at Atmos Lab in London and as a consultant to many national and international design studios like Ashok B Lall Architects in Delhi, Bruther, Lacaton et Vassal and Office KGDVS, research and sustainability goals drive Gunveer Singh’s design approach.
+Gunveer Singh discusses his architectural journey and the hurdles crossed on that voyage.

 I believe architecture needs to be influenced by cultural factors, client requirements, building context and driven by the climate constraints of the site.

 As a freelance collaborator in the field of architecture, what are the challenges/limitations when it comes to creative freedom?

 In a freelance collaboration, the freedom depends on the role assigned and relations with the client/firm.
 For instance, a collaboration with the design team significantly influences the design output.
 I have been associated with Ashok Lall architects and Logico Marketing in India and worked with their design team as a sustainable architect and BIM aide.
 The major limitation I personally feel in this scenario is my recognition as an in-house team member instead of an individual consultant.